jrtitko/CheckoutOrderTotalKata/USE_CASE.md

 Use Case 2: Accept a scanned item and a weight.
 The total should reflect an increase of the price of the item for the given weight.

 Implement PriceService

+Use Case 3: Support a markdown.
+A marked-down item will reflect the eaches cost less the markdown when scanned.
+A weighted item with a markdown will reflect that reduction in cost per unit.